screwdriver-cd/screwdriver/plugins/pipelines/README.md

 #### Get all pipelines
-`page`, `count`, `sort`, `sortBy`, `search`, and `configPipelineId` optional `search` will search for a pipeline with a name containing the search term
+`page`, `count`, `sort`, `sortBy`, `search`, and `configPipelineId` optional `search` will search for a pipeline with a name containing the search keyword in the `scmRepo` field

 `GET /pipelines?page={pageNumber}&count={countNumber}&configPipelineId={configPipelineId}&search={search}`